 Static Bias 1/2 Bias 1/3 Bias

 LCD Bias 0 Vss Vss Vss

-LCD Bias 1 Bias 1 - 1/2 VDD 1/3 VDD
+LCD Bias 1 - 1/2 VDD

 LCD Bias 2 1/2 VDD 2/3 VDD

 LCD Bias 3 VLCD3 VLCD3 VLCD3

-So that the user is not forced to place external components and use up to three pins for bias voltage generation, internal contrast control and an internal reference ladder are provided internally to the PIC16(L)F193X.
+So that the user is not forced to place external components and use up to three pins for bias voltage generation, internal contrast control and an internal reference ladder are provided internally.
 Both of these features may be used in conjunction with the external VLCD<3:1> pins, to provide maximum flexibility.
 Refer to Figure 27-3.